vncg/react-admin/docs/Theming.md

 ## Customizing The Error Page

-Whenever a client-side error happens in react-admin, the user sees a default error message.
+Whenever a client-side error happens in vn-kooch-react-admin, the user sees a default error message.
 If you want to customize this page, or log the error to a third-party service, create your own `<Error>` component.
-The following snippet is a simplified version of the react-admin Error component, that you can use as a base for your own:
+The following snippet is a simplified version of the vn-kooch-react-admin Error component, that you can use as a base for your own:

 ```jsx
 // in src/MyError.js